BitcoinDesign/Guide/guide/designing-products/design-resources.md

 **The community maintains several design files for this guide and related projects.
 You can duplicate, use and modify them as you like.**

-There is no design tool yet that provides a public, open, and communal collaboration platform.
-At the moment many of us use Figma, as it comes closest.
+There is no design tool yet that provides public, open, and communal collaboration platform.
+At the moment, many of us use Figma, as it comes closest.
 You can also use other design tools and workflows of your choice.

 These files are licensed under [CC-BY](https://creativecommons.org/licenses/by/4.0/) and you may use them freely for personal and commercial purposes.
 It would be fantastic if you could also help improve the work with comments, feedback and edits.